Nemanja Mladenović (footballer, born 1993): Zemun

 Mladenović returned to the Serbian side Zemun in summer 2017.
 He scored a goal and made an assist to Dejan Đenić on his debut match for 2–0 victory over Čukarički, after which he was elected for a player of the week in the Serbian SuperLiga.
 During the first half-season, Mladenović collected 18 matches at total in botn domestic competitions.
 In last days of December 2017, both sides mutually terminated the contract and Mladenović the club in the mid-season.

 AEL

 In late 2017, it was announced about Mladenović's moving to AEL.
-He officially promoted in new club on 3 January 2018, penning two-and-a-half year deal, along with fellow countryman Radomir Milosavljević and Bulgarian defender Hristofor Hubchev.
+He officially promoted in new club on 3 January 2018, penning a two-and-a-half-year deal, along with fellow countryman Radomir Milosavljević and Bulgarian defender Hristofor Hubchev.
 Mladenović made his competitive debut for AEL on 14 January 2018, replacing Adnan Aganović in 3–1 defeat against Asteras Tripolis.
 Mladenović made his first start in 26th week of the 2017–18 Superleague Greece campaign, Apollon Smyrni.
 While with the club, Mladenović archived 11 league caps, mostly as a back-up, and also spent both of matches against PAS Giannina in quarterfinal of the Greek Football Cup as an unused substitution.